Selecting Your Home Extension

 A homeowner wishing to extend and remodel their home first needs to assess the level and range of

-any designer varies enormously and you need to be sure that you have selected the right person that meets
+varies enormously and you need to be sure that you have selected the right person that meets your unique

 The levels and range of services are discussed elsewhere on this web site.